erithion/tiril/README.md

 **Tiril** is an open source software aiming to assist in a language learning process.
-At the current stage of development when the project hasn't even reached an alpha yet, it doesn't have a stable set of features, for they change and merge into each other rather fast.
+At the current stage of development when the project hasn't even reached an alpha yet, it doesn't have a stable set of features, for they change and merge into each other rather rapidly.
 Luckily, a display of learning approaches which become easier with Tiril serves as a much better showcase for the project.
-It is about practices, of which any learner has been thinking at least once while reflecting on his own learning process and the ways of its improvement.
-This is exactly where Tiril strives to back you up.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->